Qingtao-Cao/obix/CODING_GUIDELINES.md

 ## Braces

-**Braces in conditional statements must be used at all times.**  Leaving out braces in conditionals is considered bad practise and leaves code open for undefined behaviour in quick edits; it''s simply too easy to invoke undefined behaviour modifying code sans braces.
+**Braces in conditional statements must be used at all times.**  Leaving out braces in conditionals is considered bad practise and leaves code open for undefined behaviour in quick edits; it's simply too easy to invoke undefined behaviour modifying code sans braces.

 [CVE-2014-0160](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0160) may have been avoided by the use of braces.